Justink-08/alx-system_engineering-devops/0x00-shell_basics/README.md

-creating a script that prints a new dir
+moving betty to amy new dir